Fed to test six big U.S. banks for Euro stress

 In the Fed's hypothetical stress scenario, unemployment would spike as high as 13 percent while U.S. gross domestic product would fall by as much as 8 percent.

-The heightened stress tests are part of a larger supervisory test the Fed will conduct on the capital plans of 19 firms with at least $50 billion in assets, including those six large banks.
+The heightened stress tests are part of a larger supervisory test the Fed will conduct on the capital plans of 31 firms with at least $50 billion in assets.

-In addition, the Fed will conduct a scaled-back test on the capital plans of 12 more financial firms considered less complex.
+The tests will apply to 19 banks who have previously been through the process and 12 more financial firms considered less complex.
+The test each bank faces will be based on its size and complexity.

+The banks must submit their capital plans to the Fed by January 9, 2012.
+The Fed said that it plans to respond to banks by March 15.
+It was not clear when the results would be published.

-The Fed will use the review of bank's capital plans to determine whether the banks are robust enough to raise dividends or repurchase stock, or whether they need to obtain additional capital.
+The Fed will use the stress tests to determine whether banks are robust enough to raise dividends or repurchase stock, or whether they need to obtain additional capital.

 The Fed plans to release more information than it did last year about the tests' results.
 The regulator said it is doing so to "foster market discipline."

-The Fed said it will disclose the estimate of revenues, losses and capital ratios of the 19 biggest banks if they were to suffer a market shock.
+The Fed will disclose the estimate of revenues, losses and capital ratios of the 19 biggest banks if they were to suffer a market shock.

 This type of disclosure could give investors and markets more certainty about the strength of U.S. banks at a time when there are deep concerns about their European counterparts.